Premack Principle: the Definition and an Example

 Supporting research

-Since David Premack shared his discoveries with the world, several researchers have supported the principle with new findings.
+Since Premack shared his discoveries with the world, several researchers have supported the principle with new findings.
 One of the first confirmatory studies was conducted by David Premack himself.
 He determined whether children preferred playing pinball or eating candy.

 He then tested two situations: first the children had to play pinball to get candy.
 Then they had to eat candy to play pinball.
 He found that in every situation the children preferred the second activity.
 This was proof of his own established principle.